gdsge/gdsge.github.io/source/example/rbc/rbcIrr.rst

     :linenos:
     :language: GDSGE

-The toolbox solves the model and produce the policy functions.
+The toolbox solves the model and produces the policy functions.
 The following figure displays the investment policy function :math:`I(z,K)`.
-The investment irreversibility constraint tend to bind when :math:`K` is low or :math:`z` is low.
+The investment irreversibility constraint tends to bind when :math:`K` is low or :math:`z` is low.

 .. image:: figuresIrr/policy_Inv.png
     :scale: 20 %

 We then use the policy functions to simulate the model.
-The following figures show the long run distribution of investment and capital.
-The investment irrevrsibility constraint binds around 20% of the times.
+The following figures show the long run distributions of investment and capital.
+The investment irreversibility constraint binds around 20% of the times.
 The distribution of capital is asymmetric and skewed towards lower levels of capital.
-It is significantly different from the distribution in the :ref:`RBC model <Getting Started - A Simple RBC Model>` without the irreversitiliby constraint.
+It is significantly different from the distribution in the :ref:`RBC model <Getting Started - A Simple RBC Model>` without the irreversibility constraint.

 .. image:: figuresIrr/histogram_Inv.png
     :scale: 40 %